-Frederick Douglass Scholars
+Frederick Douglass Institute

-Values: To infuse diversity and equity as integral parts of educational excellence and civic engagement with a shared sense of purpose, commitment and respect for cultures, perspectives, backgrounds and experiences.
+Clarion University seeks to infuse diversity and equity as integral parts of educational excellence and civic engagement with a shared sense of purpose, commitment and respect for cultures, perspectives, backgrounds and experiences.

 Clarion University of Pennsylvania has established the Frederick Douglass Fellowships to offer opportunities to doctoral candidates who are pursuing a career in college teaching.
 The fellowships are designed to attract advanced graduate students primarily in the areas of STEM, Health Professions, Business and other fields.
 The Frederick Douglass Fellows are expected to make at least two presentations on their dissertation topic to the Clarion University community, and to participate in on-campus activities.

 This program is part of a Pennsylvania State System of Higher Education Frederick Douglass Collaborative that is intended to commemorate Douglass' life-long contributions to equality and public service.
 The goals of the program are also consistent with the University's mission to serve historically under-represented populations.